 We keep records of the amount of contributions which you are eligible to split with your spouse for a given financial year.
 Should you wish to split your contributions, we will provide the relevant details to you.

 In order for an application to split contributions to be accepted:

-- The transferring spouse and the receiving spouse must be married or in an eligible de-facto relationship; - Your receiving spouse must have agreed to accept the contributions; - The receiving spouse must be either aged less than 60 or aged between 60 and age 65 and not permanently retired; - The contributions to be split must have been made during the previous financial year; and - The transferring spouse must not have already made an application to split contributions in respect of the same financial year.
+- The transferring spouse and the receiving spouse must be married or in an eligible de-facto relationship; - Your receiving spouse must have agreed to accept the contributions: - The receiving spouse must be either aged less than their preservation age or aged between their preservation age and age 65 and not permanently retired; - The contributions to be split must have been made during the previous financial year; and - The transferring spouse must not have already made an application to split contributions in respect of the same financial year.

 If an application to split contributions is accepted by us, the contributions will be split by being paid to the super account of the receiving spouse within 90 days of us receiving your application.
-Split contributions are preserved until the receiving spouse meets a condition of release.
+Split contributions are preserved until the receiving spouse reaches their preservation age and permanently retires or turns 65.
 Split contributions are treated like rollovers and do not count towards the non-concessional (after tax) contributions cap of the receiving spouse.